The ultimate guide to writing catchy headlines for Blogs and emails.

 Simply copy and paste your headline into the search field and hit enter.
 You’re then presented with a breakdown of what’s working and what’s not with your headline – you’ll even be given a score out of 100.

 The headline for this post scored 86 – not bad.
 As a rule of thumb aim for above 60, though of course, the higher the better.

 (Image source: coschedule.com)

-Brilliantly, the CoSchedule headline analyser also shows you what your headline will look like in Google search and what would look like as an email subject line.
+Brilliantly, the CoSchedule headline analyser also shows you what your headline will look like in Google search .
 Everything you need to know, basically!

 (Image source: coschedule.com)

 Over to You